cloud36/causalcuriosity/mmm_carryover_and_shape_effects.md

 * a = beta (channel strength)
 * b = K * beta

 ### Combining: Carryover and Shape / Lag and Diminishing Returns

-There are two possible approaches to combining the shape and carryover affects.
+There are two possible approaches to combining the shape and carryover effects.

 1. Apply adstock first and then shape.
 2. Apply shape first and then adstock.

 The paper recommends route 1 if there is small spend for any given time period.
 This makes sense as the shape affect is likely not to be activated by small spend.
-Alternatively, for large sustained spend it makes sense to first apply the shape (diminishing return) affect and then apply the adstock function.
+Alternatively, for large sustained spend it makes sense to first apply the shape (diminishing return) effect and then apply the adstock function.

 ### Model